-The following codes for cerebral venous thrombosis etiology are now be included as part of acute stroke definitions (new as part of 2016 stroke case definition harmonization).
+The following codes for cerebral venous thrombosis etiology are now be included as part of acute stroke definitions (new as part of 2018 stroke case definition harmonization).
 For some quality and research analysis, these codes for stroke of venous origin may be excluded based on the purpose and population of interest for the analysis.

-Group Acute Stroke Main Category ICD-10-CA codes (v2015) k.
-Intracranial Phlebitis and Thrombophlebitis G08 be included ng Z-codes (DAD) may be assigned as Most Responsib d as part of acute stroke definitions when there is an acc signed as an 'Other Diagnosis' with a Diagnosis Type 1, ompanying acute stroke diagnostic Type 2, Type 3 or Type W, X or Y. I. Care Involving use of Rehabilitation Procedures Z50 (excluding sub-codes Z50.2, Z50.3, Z50.4) m.
-Other Medical Care: Palliative Care Z51.5 vi, vii n.
-Convalescence Following other Treatment Z54.8 о.
-Convalescence Following Unspecified Treatment Z54.9 NOTES reg garding acute stroke code selection: i.
 For all KQI's, the primary focus is on patients who experience a hemorrhagic or ischemic stroke or TIA while in the community and arrive at hospital as a result of their stroke.
 There are occasions when a patient already in hospital for another medical reason experience a stroke during hospitalization.
 In these cases, the stroke would be assigned a Diagnosis Type 2 or other diagnosis in the DAD or as an Other Problem in NACRS.
 These in-hospital stroke cases should be included in overall stroke occurrence rates; however, they should be carefully considered or excluded from some process of care and time interval indicators as they may skew results.
-Inclusion or exclusion will depend on the purpose of the measure and target population. ii.
+Inclusion or exclusion will depend on the purpose of the measure and target population.

 Conditions in category I62 Other non-traumatic intracranial hemorrhage are not considered an acute stroke and therefore should not be included for any acute stroke case definition, cohort identification or acute stroke data analysis, Note that I62.9 was used for coding of "hemorrhagic stroke, unspecified" in fiscal years prior to 2015-16 by other organizations (not HSF).
-As of 2015-16 data, hemorrhagic strokes are classified to either category I60 Subarachnoid hemorrhage or I61 Intracerebral hemorrhage. iii.
-I64 should not be used routinely for coding stroke cases.
-I64 should only be recorded when: Diagnostic imaging has not yet been performed (patient dies or is transferred) Diagnostic imaging is inconclusive Patient is transferred in and the transfer information does not indicate the type of stroke Every effort should be made by clinicians to determine stroke type and document the type of stroke as hemorrhagic or ischemic for health record coders.
-Health record coders should review the body of the discharge summary, consultation reports and the conclusion on relevant diagnostic imaging reports for specificity as to type of stroke. iv.
-When calculating stroke mortality rates , TIA should be excluded, or reported as a separate category and not combined with acute stroke codes.
-V. Special cases - Rehabilitation: When a patient is treated for an acute stroke including rehabilitative care, there are circumstances where the Z-code for rehabilitative care may meet the definition of MRDx and the acute stroke code will be assigned Diagnosis Type 1, or Service Transfer Type W, X, Y. These cases should be included as part of an acute stroke cohort where appropriate. vi.
-Special cases - Palliative Care : Where acute stroke patie during their episode of care and in the same facility due to t characteristics, and Z51.5 Palliative care meets the definitio (NACRS), and an acute stroke code is assigned a Diagnosi These cases should be included as part of an acute stroke code is assigned at the stroke code is a stroke stroke stroke code is a stroke stroke stroke code is a stroke stroke stroke stroke code is a stroke he severity of stroke and/or other clinical on of MRDx (DAD) or Main Problem s Type 1, Type 2, Type 3, Type W, X, or Y.

-Group Acute Stroke Main Category ICD-10-CA codes (v2015) Mortality rates for patients determined to be palliative care and receiving palliative care services are higher than the overall mortality for non-palliative care stroke cases.
-Therefore: When calculating overall stroke mortality rates, cases where Z51.5 Palliative Care is the MRD: and stroke is listed as a Diagnosis Type 1, Type 2, Type 3, Type W, X, or Y should be INCLUDED, even when the stroke itself was not treated.
-When calculating stroke mortality rates for patients where processes as a measure of effectiveness of care delivered the MRDx and stroke is assigned Diagnosis Type 1, Type not receive active acute stroke care or treatment, show stroke patients admitted directly to palliative care without the mathematical stroke patients admitted directly to palliative care without the mathematical stroke patients admitted directly to palliative care without the mathematical stroke patients admitted directly to palliative care without the mathematical stroke patients admitted directly to palliative care without the mathematical stroke patients admitted directly to palliative care without the mathematical stroke patients admitted directly to palliative care without the mathematical stroke patients admitted directly to palliative care without the mathematical stroke patients admitted directly to palliative care without the mathematical stroke patients admitted directly to palliative care without the mathematical stroke patients admitted directly to palliative care without the mathematical stroke stroke patients admitted directly to palliative care without the mathematical stroke s ivery, cases where Z51.5 Palliative care is Type 2, Type 3, Type W, X, or Y and did ould be EXCLUDED (such as very severe
+As of 2015-16 data, hemorrhagic strokes are classified to either category I60 Subarachnoid hemorrhage or I61 Intracerebral hemorrhage.

+164 should not be used routinely for coding stroke cases.
+164 should only be recorded when:

+- Diagnostic imaging has not yet been performed (patient dies or is transferred) - Diagnostic imaging is inconclusive - Patient is transferred in and the transfer information does not indicate the type of stroke

+Every effort should be made by clinicians to determine stroke type and document the type of stroke as hemorrhagic or ischemic for health record coders.
+Health record coders should review the body of the discharge summary, consultation reports and the conclusion on relevant diagnostic imaging reports for specificity as to type of stroke.

+When calculating stroke mortality rates, TIA should be excluded, or reported as a separate category and not combined with acute stroke codes.

-3. Stroke Case Selection for Inpatient Rehabilitation (Submitted to NRS)
+2. Stroke Case Selection for Inpatient Rehabilitation (Submitted to NRS)